pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/aad.md

 ## Signing into Pulumi using Azure AD

-Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign into the Pulumi Cloud Console using your SAML SSO credentials.
+Once your Azure AD application is created, and its configuration data passed to Pulumi, you can now sign into the Pulumi Console using your SAML SSO credentials.

 Navigate to [https://app.pulumi.com/signin/sso/](https://app.pulumi.com/signin/sso/) and enter the name of your Pulumi organization.
-If everything is configured correctly, you should be prompted to sign into to your Azure AD instance, and then immediately redirected back to the Pulumi Cloud Console.
+If everything is configured correctly, you should be prompted to sign into to your Azure AD instance, and then immediately redirected back to the Pulumi Console.

 ![Pulumi Console](/images/docs/reference/service/saml-aad/pulumi-console-signin.png)